All Products

 Pod lifecycle

-A pod may contain the following types of containers:
+A pod contains two types of containers:

-The following figure shows the lifecycle of a pod.
+The following figure shows the pod lifecycle.

 image